chinapedia/wikipedia.abstract.en/Page/Electron_microscope.md

 Scanning electron microscope (SEM)

-Scanning_Electron_Microscope.ogv

-Bacillus_subtilis_image.jpg'' taken with a 1960s electron microscope]] The SEM produces images by probing the specimen with a focused electron beam that is scanned across a rectangular area of the specimen (raster scanning).
+'' taken with a 1960s electron microscope]] The SEM produces images by probing the specimen with a focused electron beam that is scanned across a rectangular area of the specimen (raster scanning).
 When the electron beam interacts with the specimen, it loses energy by a variety of mechanisms.
 The lost energy is converted into alternative forms such as heat, emission of low-energy secondary electrons and high-energy backscattered electrons, light emission (cathodoluminescence) or X-ray emission, all of which provide signals carrying information about the properties of the specimen surface, such as its topography and composition.
 The image displayed by an SEM maps the varying intensity of any of these signals into the image in a position corresponding to the position of the beam on the specimen when the signal was generated.
 In the SEM image of an ant shown below and to the right, the image was constructed from signals produced by a secondary electron detector, the normal or conventional imaging mode in most SEMs.

 Generally, the image resolution of an SEM is lower than that of a TEM.
 However, because the SEM images the surface of a sample rather than its interior, the electrons do not have to travel through the sample.
 This reduces the need for extensive sample preparation to thin the specimen to electron transparency.
 The SEM is able to image bulk samples that can fit on its stage and still be maneuvered, including a height less than the working distance being used, often 4 millimeters for high-resolution images.
 The SEM also has a great depth of field, and so can produce images that are good representations of the three-dimensional surface shape of the sample.
 Another advantage of SEMs comes with environmental scanning electron microscopes (ESEM) that can produce images of good quality and resolution with hydrated samples or in low, rather than high, vacuum or under chamber gases.
-This facilitates imaging unfixed biological samples that are unstable in the high vacuum of conventional electron microscopes.Ant_SEM.jpg in a scanning electron microscope]]
+This facilitates imaging unfixed biological samples that are unstable in the high vacuum of conventional electron microscopes. in a scanning electron microscope]]

 Color